benmvp/slides/2020/jsconfhi/perfect-lib.md

   * Can use it Github actions w/o registering for another service
 - Here's a Github workflow to run tests on Node 10, 12 & 13
   * I always run on the even versions (LTS) and latest odd
+  * It's important that you test on multiple Node versions!

 /////
 <!-- .slide: data-background="url(../../img/perfect-lib/katka-pavlickova-Sf5Q7Ljjf58-volkswagen-beetles-unsplash.jpg) no-repeat center" data-background-size="cover" -->